Viljandi JK Tulevik: Early history (1912–1940)

 In 1977, Viljandi Linnameeskond was formed.
-The team was promoted to the Soviet Estonian Championship in 1981 and spent the next decade within the top two tiers of Estonian football.
+The team was promoted to the Soviet Estonian Championship in 1981 and spent the next decade within the top two tiers.

-Tulevik's revival
+Tulevik's revival and prime years (1992–2010)

 In 1992, after Estonia had regained its independence, Viljandi Linnameeskond was first renamed JK Viljandi, and then JK Tulevik, and became a founding member of the Meistriliiga.
 After two seasons, the club was relegated to the Esiliiga.
 In 1997, Tulevik became a part of the Flora system and returned to the Meistriliiga, while Sergei Ratnikov was appointed as manager.
 In June 1998, Ratnikov was replaced by Tarmo Rüütli.

 The club made their European debut in the 1998 UEFA Intertoto Cup, losing to St. Gallen 3–9 on aggregate in the first round.
-Under Rüütli, Tulevik reached the 1998–99 Estonian Cup final, losing to Levadia 2–3, and finished the 1999 Meistriliiga season as runners-up.
+Under Rüütli, Tulevik experienced the most successful period in the club's history, as they reached the 1998–99 Estonian Cup final, losing to Levadia 2–3, and finished the 1999 Meistriliiga season as runners-up, notably surpassing their parent club FC Flora.
 Tulevik faced Club Brugge in the 1999/00 UEFA qualifying rounds, but lost 0–5 on aggregate.
 In November 1999, Rüütli left the club to manage Flora and the Estonia national team, and was replaced by his assistant Aivar Lillevere.
 Tulevik reached the Estonian Cup final again in the following season, but were defeated by Levadia again 0–2.
+In the following ten years, Tulevik remained a strong mid-table club, but were less and less represented by local Viljandi players, with first team trainings even moved to Tallinn.